 * As in Clever Hans?
 If so, it's a weird and obscure joke.

-** The trouble (well, one of the troubles) with Horror as Carry on Frankenstein is that the Carry On team beat Hammer to the punch in 1966 with Carry on Screaming, one of the better Carry On movies.
+** The trouble (well, one of the troubles) with Horror of Frankenstein is that its attempt to be a Hammer version of a Carry On film is distinctly inferior to Carry on Screaming, Carry On's version of a Hammer film.